European Commission Report: Ukraine's Annual Accession Process and Reform Progress

 22/12/2025

-3. Functioning of Democratic Institutions and Public Administration Reform
+- Functioning of Democratic Institutions & Public Administration Reform

-9. Cluster 4: Green Agenda and Sustainable Connectivity
+- Cluster 4: Green Agenda & Sustainable Connectivity

 Document Introduction

-This report is the European Commission's 2025 annual assessment document on Ukraine's EU accession process.
-It aims to systematically evaluate the reform progress, current status, and future challenges achieved by Ukraine within the reporting period (September 1, 2024, to May 1, 2025) in the context of its application for EU membership.
-Based on multiple information sources, including the Ukrainian government, EU member states, the European Parliament, international organizations, and non-governmental organizations, the report employs two standardized assessment scales—"level of preparedness" and "speed of progress"—to provide a basis for decision-making for EU institutions and member states.
+This report is the European Commission's 2025 annual assessment document on Ukraine's accession process.
+It aims to systematically evaluate Ukraine's reform progress, current status, and future challenges during the reporting period (September 1, 2024, to May 1, 2025) within the context of its application to join the European Union.
+Based on information from multiple sources including the Ukrainian government, EU member states, the European Parliament, international organizations, and non-governmental organizations, the report employs two standardized assessment scales—readiness and speed of progress—to provide a basis for decision-making for EU institutions and member states.

 In the remaining five clusters covering the internal market, competitiveness, the green agenda, resources and agriculture, and external relations, the report examines in detail Ukraine's alignment with EU legislation (acquis), implementation capacity, and institutional effectiveness across 33 specific negotiation chapters.
-The report notes that Ukraine has reached a "good level of preparedness" and made "good progress" in several technical areas, such as the customs union, energy, and external relations.
-However, legislative alignment and enforcement capacity in areas such as social policy, free movement of workers, financial services, public procurement, and environmental protection still require substantial improvement.
+The report notes that Ukraine has reached a good level of readiness and made good progress in several technical areas, such as the customs union, energy, and external relations.
+However, legislative alignment and implementation capacity in areas like social policy, free movement of workers, financial services, public procurement, and environmental protection still require substantial improvement.
 The report lists priority reform recommendations for the next year for each chapter.